1. Joint minerals and waste

-The Royal Borough of Windsor & Maidenhead, Bracknell Forest Council, Reading Borough Council and Wokingham Borough Council (collectively referred to as the ‘Central & Eastern Berkshire Authorities’), are working in partnership to produce a Joint Minerals & Waste Plan which will guide minerals and waste decision-making in the Plan area for the period up to 2036.
+The Royal Borough of Windsor & Maidenhead, Bracknell Forest Council, Reading Borough Council and Wokingham Borough Council (collectively referred to as the ‘Central and Eastern Berkshire Authorities’), are working in partnership to produce a Joint Minerals and Waste Plan which will guide minerals and waste decision-making in the Plan area for the period up to 2036.

 Draft minerals and waste plan consultation - August 2018